SheerSt/pokewilds/README.md

  - Mark back sprite - LunaMaddalena on deviantart (edit by LuxBeacon on discord)
  - Lunick, Summer, Kellyn overworld and back sprites - LuxBeacon on discord

+Music:
+ - Diamond/Pearl League demake - Seiiccubus on discord and youtube
+ - Black/White Dreamyard demake - Seiiccubus on discord and youtube
+ - Diamond/Pearl Route 216 demake - Seiiccubus on discord and youtube
+ - Diamond/Pearl Eterna Forest demake - Seiiccubus on discord and youtube
+ - Black/White Route 10 demake - Seiiccubus on discord and youtube
+ - RSE Route 113 demake - Seiiccubus on discord and youtube
+ - Regigigas battle music - Zame on Youtube

 Other:
+ - Rips of many attack animations - Liminalia on github
  - Fence gate sprite - Sakaya on discord
  - Item descriptions - betsybugaboo on discord
  - Gen 2 item bag menu images - ForeverBurning on discord